Sophia Peletier: Development and reception

 Despite being initially surprised about her character's being killed off in "Pretty Much Dead Already", actress Madison Lintz concluded that she understood its aftermath for the show.
 Lintz affirmed that portraying a walker was a welcoming experience for her, and stated that she was "going to look back on and say that was amazing."
-Lintz learned of Sophia's fate "about a month before we shot it, which was good, because sometimes they just let you find things out from reading the script, so that was fortunate.
+Lintz learned what would happen to Sophia "about a month before we shot it, which was good, because sometimes they just let you find things out from reading the script, so that was fortunate.
 [Executive producer] Gale Ann Hurd actually called and told us.
 I was sad because I wouldn't be able to see everybody every day after that, but it turned out really well.
 I didn't really know it was going to be that big a deal, though."
 Robert Kirkman felt that killing Sophia would add more dimension to the show, as well as add more flexibility to its storyline progression.
 "When a good idea comes up, you have to go with it," he articulated.
 "Sophia is a character who is still alive in the comic book series and who has contributed quite a bit to the overall narrative and informed a lot of story lines for a lot of different characters.
 Having Carol [...] survive her daughter as opposed to the other way around as it is in the comics is going to lead to interesting but different stories."

 Janet Turley of The Huffington Post asserted that the episode's concluding scene involving Sophia's death was "fiction not afraid to provoke", while Eric Goldman of IGN described it as an "absolutely horrific scenario".
 CNN's Henry Hanks opined that the sequence "left [them] with a final scene that we'll be talking about until then."
 New York's Starlee Kine asserted that it contained cinematic qualities, and felt that the scene was "satisfying, sad, and fun".
 She wrote: "It was everything you've ever wanted this show to be.
 Zombies plus no dialogue, such a winning combination!
-And how great was it that Sophia was dead instead of impossibly alive somewhere, holed up with Merle or Morgan or those warmhearted gang members in Atlanta.
+And how great was it that Sophia was dead instead of impossibly alive somewhere, holed up with Merle or Morgan or those warmhearted gang members in Atlanta?
 And because she was granted more screen time than she ever was when she was alive, we were finally able to care about the loss of her short, young life."
 Jen Chaney of The Washington Post echoed synonymous sentiments; "Really, the final moments of the last episode before the AMC series' December/January hiatus played like a fireworks finale on the Fourth of July, assuming your Fourth of July celebrations typically involve zombies and a pile of corpses."
 Time journalist Nate Rawlings concluded that it was the perfect resolution for what he called "television's slowest subplot".
-Gina McIntyre of Los Angeles Times felt that the concluding sequence was the most eventful moment of the episode, and stated that it was difficult to watch.
+Gina McIntyre of the Los Angeles Times felt that the concluding sequence was "the most eventful moment" of the episode, and stated that it was difficult to watch.